endatabas/endb-book/README.md

 ## TODO: Feedback Required / Later

-* UPDATE UNSET/REMOVE
-* Transactions/multiple-statements now support parameters (still returns a single, last result).
 * whitespace between examples in one box
+* Functions - more natural order/grouping of the page?
 * ops: env vars, cmd line params, logging, data_dir

 * Architecture page could need a refresher (SQLite focus etc).
 * NorthWind equivalent?
-* Functions - more natural order/grouping of the page?

 * In general it would be nice to avoid overflowing the examples so much?
 * remove code example overflows
 * beef up tutorial